Anastigmat: Design

-All modern photographic lenses are close to being anastigmatic, meaning that they can create extremely sharp images for all objects across their field of view; the underlying limitation is that the lens can deliver the anastigmatic performance only up to a maximum aperture (i.e., it has a minimum F-number) and only within a given working distance (focusing range).
+All modern photographic lenses are close to being anastigmatic, meaning that they can create extremely sharp images for all objects across their field of view; the underlying limitation is that the lens can deliver the anastigmatic performance only up to a maximum aperture (i.e., it has a minimum f-number) and only within a given working distance (focusing range).
 Note that all optical aberrations (except spherical aberration) become more pronounced towards the edges of the field of view, even with high-grade anastigmatic lenses.

 Anastigmatic performance is accomplished by a proper combination of multiple lenses (optical surfaces), usually three or more.
 Aspheric lenses can minimize the number of surfaces required and thus the bulk and weight of the composite lens; however, aspheric surfaces are more costly to manufacture than spherical and other conic section (hyperbolic, parabolic) ones.
-Many high-end catoptric telescopes are three-mirror anastigmat, while the corresponding catadioptric telescopes use two mirrors (reflector) and one lens (refractor) to accomplish the same result.
+Many high-end catoptric telescopes are three-mirror anastigmats, while the corresponding catadioptric telescopes use two mirrors (reflector) and one lens (refractor) to accomplish the same result.